 Candy, cereal, or other mix-ins of your choice

-To make the popcorn: Place the popcorn kernels, butter (oil or margarine), and salt (or sugar) in a skillet set over medium high heat and cover with a lid.
+To make the popcorn: Place the popcorn kernels in a skillet set over medium high heat.
+Add the butter (margarine or oil) and allow to melt completely, shaking the pan to coat the kernels.
+Once the butter is completely melted, sprinkle the salt evenly over the kernels, and cover with a lid.
 Shake the mixture frequently to combine the ingredients and prevent burning.
 Continue cooking and shaking until the popping sounds become infrequent, then remove from heat.
 Continue shaking gently until popping sounds cease.
+Immediately remove the lid.
 Stir in candy, cereal, or other mix-ins and serve.

 Recipe by Darla